 Winter on the Oregon Coast

-It's peak season for winter whale watching on the Oregon Coast, where spouting mammoth gray whales embark on their southern migration.
-It's also the season for storm watching, where huge thundering waves and dramatic skies are on display alongside the Oregon Coast's gusty winds and rolling fog banks.
-While beautiful, always practice beach safety by watching for sneaker waves and staying away from logs and driftwood.
-After a chilly ramble on the beach, enjoy a warm bowl of clam chowder at one of the many delicious seafood restaurants in Historic Old Town Florence
+It's peak season for winter whale watching on the Oregon Coast, where spouting gray whales embark on their southern migration.
+It's also the season for storm watching, where huge thundering waves and dramatic skies are on display alongside the Oregon Coast's rolling fog banks.
+Always practice beach safety by watching for sneaker waves and staying away from logs and driftwood.
+After a chilly ramble on the beach, enjoy a warm bowl of clam chowder at one of the many delicious seafood restaurants in Historic Old Town Florence.

 Party on the Plaza, Hult Center for the Performing Arts